Quickstart (have GRR running in 5 minutes)¶

 Next, run the client installer on the target machine (can be the same machine as the one running the GRR server components) as root:

-- For Windows you will see a 32 and 64 bit installer.
+- For Windows you will see a 64 bit installer.
 Run the installer as

 admin (it should load the UAC prompt if you are not admin).
 It should run